peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

 The production codebase implements two principal workflows that form the backbone of the research process: the Data Preparation Pipeline and the Experiment & Study Workflow.
 These workflows are sequentially dependent but architecturally distinct, with the data preparation pipeline creating the foundational datasets that the experiment workflow consumes.

-> **Note on Understanding the Workflows:** Researchers wishing to understand the workflows in detail are advised to refer to the interactive Guided Tours.
+> **Note on the Principal Workflows:** Researchers wishing to experience the workflows in detail are advised to refer to the interactive Guided Tours.
 These step-by-step walkthroughs are an excellent way to learn how the various scripts work together.
 Full instructions for running the tours can be found in the project's **[🧪 Testing Guide (docs/TESTING_GUIDE.md)](docs/TESTING_GUIDE.md)**.

 ### Data Preparation Pipeline